juryxy/JuSpace/README.md

 - Added many new PET maps

 03.02.2022
-- Fixed a bug in loading the maps when files with different dimensions were loaded into the same map.
+- Fixed a bug in loading the maps when files with different dimensions were loaded into the same list.